FelixTheStudent/cellpypes/README.md

     threshold `t`.
 If cells were sequenced deeply, `S` becomes larger, which means we have more information to decide.

-# Using cellpypes

-cellpypes works with **classes** defined by gene-based rules.
-Whether your classes correspond to biologically relevant **cell types** is best answered in a passionate discussion on their marker genes you should have with your peers.
-Until you are sure, “MS4A1+” is a better class name than “B cell”.

-### List of functions

-Functions for manual classification:

--   `feat`: feature plot (UMAP colored by gene expression)
--   `rule`: add a cell type rule
--   `plot_last`: plot the most recent rule or class
--   `classify`: classify cells by evaluating cell type rules
--   `plot_classes`: call and visualize `classify`

-Functions for pseudobulking and differential gene expression (DE)
-analysis:

--   `class_to_deseq2`: Create DESeq2 object for a given cell type
--   `pseudobulk`: Form pseudobulks from single-cells
--   `pseudobulk_id`: Generate unique IDs to identify pseudobulks

-### Function demos
+# Function demos

-The following has short demo of every function.
+The following has a short demo of every function.
 Let’s say you have completed the [Seurat pbmc2700 tutorial](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html) (or it’s